-- Provides a comprehensive technical prequalification of potential suppliers by steel industry experts. - Reduces the level of risk for the asset owner and the constructor for the completed structure, knowing that the fabricator has been able to demonstrate competence for the particular Construction Category. - A fair and open scheme based solely on demonstrated compliance capability to the performance requirements of Australian standards. - Will provide cost and time benefits back to the builder as individual quality prequalification assessments will not be required. - Frees up your valuable personnel to focus on the project issues they are actually trained for. - Will in time improve the skill level of the whole industry.
+- Provides a comprehensive technical prequalification of potential fabricated steel suppliers by steel industry experts. - Reduces the level of risk for the asset owner and the constructor for the completed structure, knowing that the fabricator has been able to demonstrate competence to the particular Construction Category defined in AS/NZS 5131 and AS 4100. - A fair and open scheme based solely on demonstrated compliance capability to the performance requirements of Australian standards. - Provides cost and time benefits back to the builder as individual quality prequalification assessments of fabricators will not be required. - Frees up valuable personnel to focus on the project issues they are actually trained for. - Will, in time, improve the skill level of the whole industry. - With the body of fabricators certified to date, the NSSCS has become, in effect, a national technical prequalification scheme that clients, builders and contractors can utilise, rather than undertaking expensive (technical) prequalification exercises for each project.